Practical life is way different from the theoretical work that you have studied in college. Experience is what makes a difference.

 SEO is the game plan to get on the front page of Google.
 How?
 Just keep checking where does your brand appears whenever you put it in the search bar?
 Not the first, second, or third page?
 Here comes the task of SEO that requires a lot of things to fall into place.
 You can learn SEO optimization by taking online courses.
 It is a way to target a specific audience and attract them to your site.
 However, SEO optimization is a mind-boggling task that takes time, effort, practice, and experience.
 But, once you are a master of it, you can offer your skills to the clients as well.

 Blogging is another way to connect with people around the world.
-It is a task of effective communication with other and to prove your skills to others.
+It is a task of effective communication with others and to prove your skills to others.
 When you share your experiences related to business, you are showcasing the clients your skill set in the clearest possible manner.
 It is a great way to earn the trust of potential clients.

 Social Media Marketing: